 Sweden is relatively small economy, but the ECB or the Bank of Japan are not likely to follow suit and also end their romance with the negative interest rates anytime soon.
 The Fed claims that it does not want to go below zero, but Trump supports this policy, so who knows…

 So, the fact that Riksbank ended its NIRP should not upset the gold bulls.
 They still can count on other, more systematically important, central banks.
 One day, the unexpected negative shock arrives and it will expose the fragility of the current financial situation, so carefully cultivated under the strange world of negative interest rates.
 Investors would then also rediscover the safe-haven allure of gold.

-If you enjoyed the above analysis, we invite you to check out our other services.
-We provide detailed fundamental analyses of the gold market in our monthly Gold Market Overview reports and we provide daily Gold & Silver Trading Alerts with clear buy and sell signals.
+If you enjoyed the above analysis and would you like to know more about the fundamentals of the gold market, we invite you to read the February Market Overview report.
+If you’re interested in the detailed price analysis and price projections with targets, we invite you to sign up for our Gold & Silver Trading Alerts.
 If you’re not ready to subscribe yet and are not on our gold mailing list yet, we urge you to sign up.
 It’s free and if you don’t like it, you can easily unsubscribe.
 Sign up today!

 Sunshine Profits – Effective Investments Through Diligence and Care

 Disclaimer: Please note that the aim of the above analysis is to discuss the likely long-term impact of the featured phenomenon on the price of gold and this analysis does not indicate (nor does it aim to do so) whether gold is likely to move higher or lower in the short- or medium term.
 In order to determine the latter, many additional factors need to be considered (i.e. sentiment, chart patterns, cycles, indicators, ratios, self-similar patterns and more) and we are taking them into account (and discussing the short- and medium-term outlook) in our Trading Alerts.